macray-korir/Code-Challenge-Wk1/README.md

-# Getting Started with Create React App
+# Getting Started with BANK TRANSACTION REACT APP.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).